UCSD-E4E/baboons-on-the-move/README.md

 # Contributing
 ## System Requirements
-This baboon tracking project should be able to run anywhere where Python 3.x is supported.
+-This baboon tracking project should be able to run anywhere where Python 3.x is supported.- This baboon tracking project requires Ubuntu 20.04

-### Windows
+### Windows (Not officially supported)
 To run the project on Windows, please ensure you run the following command in an admin PowerShell
 ```
 Set-ExecutionPolicy Unrestricted